iron-software/IronZip.Examples/examples/extract-tar/README.md

 ***Based on <https://ironsoftware.com/examples/extract-tar/>***

-TAR files are commonly employed alongside GZIP and BZIP2 due to their effective compression features.
-Standalone, TAR acts merely as an archiving tool without any built-in compression functions.
+TAR archives, commonly paired with GZIP and BZIP2 for compression, function primarily as file archivers without any built-in compression features.

-For extracting files from a TAR archive, the `IronTarArchive` class provides the `ExtractArchiveToDirectory` method.
+For extracting files from a TAR archive, the `IronTarArchive` class provides the `ExtractArchiveToDirectory` method that you can utilize.